Kingdom Hearts Coded: Story

 With the journal debugged, Riku uncovers extra data that contains the secret to the journal's message.
-Mickey guides the reset Sora to an extra world based on Castle Oblivion, where he is tested by a virtual Roxas to endure the pain of having forgotten his friends.
+Mickey guides the reset Sora to an extra world based on Castle Oblivion, where he is tested by a virtual Roxas to endure the pain of forgetting his friends.
 Sora defeats Roxas and is allowed access to the deepest portion of the data.
-There he and Mickey encounter a virtual Naminé, who reveals the real Naminé was the one who left the message after discovering a set of memories relating to people tied to the real Sora's heart—herself, Roxas, Axel, Xion, Terra, Aqua, and Ventus—while restoring his lost memories; the bugs are also revealed to have been an unintentional side effect of her message.
+There he and Mickey encounter a virtual Naminé, who reveals that the real Naminé left the message after discovering a set of memories relating to people tied to Sora's heart—herself, Roxas, Axel, Xion, Terra, Aqua, and Ventus—while restoring his lost memories; the bugs are also revealed to have been an unintentional side effect of her message.
 Before disappearing, Naminé explains that it is the real Sora's duty to save these people.
-Mickey relays this message to the real Sora through the bottled letter shown at the end of Kingdom Hearts II.
+Mickey relays this message to the real Sora through a bottled letter.

 In a secret ending exclusive to Re:coded, Mickey and Yen Sid discuss the location of Terra, Aqua, and Ventus.
-During their conversation, Yen Sid reveals that the destruction of Xehanort's Heartless and Nobody will inevitably bring about the return of Master Xehanort.
+During their conversation, Yen Sid reveals that the destruction of Xehanort's Heartless and Nobody - Ansem and Xemnas - will result in the real Xehanort being resurrected.
 To prepare for this threat, Yen Sid orders Mickey to bring Sora and Riku to him, intending to examine them for the Mark of Mastery.
-In a secret ending exclusive to the HD 2.5 ReMIX cinematic version, a restored Braig discusses Xehanort's plan with the time-traveling Young Xehanort before asking which of the Organization's other restored members he should take with them.
+In a secret ending exclusive to the HD 2.5 ReMIX cinematic version, Braig discusses Xehanort's plan with Xehanort's time-travelling younger self before asking which of Organization XIII's other restored members he should take with them.